jzohdi/portfolio/README.md

 - test on mobile
 - improve react draw docs
 - create package to webgl render water effects (based on mindful draw water)
+- use sudoku solver to create simple mini sudoku page, use wasm to connect to C code

 ## Post ideas